 The state of our hurting world often troubles me.
 We’ve got crime, war, hunger.
-People who have been wounded, turning and wounding others.
+People who have been wounded turn and wound others.
 It can all get kind of depressing.
 How to keep from growing cynical?

 It’s encouraging to remember the end of the story as given in the New Testament book of Revelation.
 The part where the Lord Jesus sweeps in to set up his heavenly kingdom for everyone who trusts him.
 In the process he permanently banishes all evil, suffering, and death.
 I used to tell myself, “Just wait… in the end God will win.”